mihaigalos/miniboot/README.md

 - Which yelds 6069 / 64 (mega328p page size in bytes) = 94.828125 pages of flash memory
 - round it down to 94 - our new bootloader address is 94 * 64 = 6016, in hex = 1780h
 - put the value in the BOOTLOADER_START_ADDRESS macro in the Makefile of manually edit bootloader.h

+# Internal EEPROM last application timestamp

+After running, miniboot writes the application timestamp (specified earlier) to 4 bytes in the microcontroller's internal EEPROM.
+The next time the system restarts, it will compare the application's timestamp with the information it reads from the internal eeprom and will only rewrite it again if the timestamp is newer or the internal eeprom is unprogrammed (4 bytes of 0xFF).
+This prevents a new rewrite on each system restart.

+The variable EEPROM_CONFIGURATION_START_BYTE can be edited to generate the desired macro in bootloader.h for the above logic.

 # Storing the application in the EEPROM
 This section, along with the Drivers/ folder is not part of miniboot per se, and is here purely for technical documentation.